termly/apidocs/endpoints/get_collaborators.md

 * `email` is the email address of the collaborator
 * `first_name` is the Given name of the collaborator if provided by the collaborator upon signing in for the first time.
 * `last_name` is the Surname of the collaborator if provided by the collaborator upon signing in for the first time.
+* `invitation_url` is the URL sent to the collaborator so they can activate their account.
+If the inivitation has been accepted, this field is null.
+* `invitation_status` indicates whether or not the invite has been accepted.
 * `role` is one of the following values - `admin`, `owner`, or `editor`.
 Please see [here](collaborator_roles.md) for details.
 * `website_ids` is an array of website unique identifiers.
 This field is only provided if the `role` is `editor`.